kppleissner/SOPRA/README.md

 In Windows getVolumes()() returns all drives mapped to a letter.
 Mac OSX looks in /Volumes/ and lists the directories therein.
 In Linux getVolumes()() returns the system root.
 If the function does not recognize the system under which it is running it will throw an error.

+__Recommendations:__
+If error occurs then install the most recent github version via remotes:

+remotes::install_github("thomasp85/shinyFiles")

+Check also,  if __shinyFiles::shinyFilesExample()__ works on your system !

-See following code:
+See following code as example:

 ```{r}
   server <-  function(input, output, session) {